dee912/sei-project-2/README.md

 ## Key learnings

 * Basics of how to use data from an API
-* Working with react for front end design and understand element such as:
+* Working with React for front end design and understand element such as:
 ** useEffect, Axios requests, useState and event handlers.
 * What it’s like to work as part of a group
-* The pros and cons of css frameworks
+* The pros and cons of CSS frameworks
-** Pros: Quick to get a basic well spaced layout, mostly fully responsive for mobile and well wrote documentation to follow ** Cons: Restrictive when trying to customise elements and very easy to tell the site was made using bulma and
+** Pros: Quick to get a basic well spaced layout, mostly fully responsive for mobile and well wrote documentation to follow ** Cons: Restrictive when trying to customise elements and very easy to tell the site was made using Bulma.